 The tree is easy to care for: simply prune any dead or damaged branches in late summer to midwinter.
 If the bark looks grubby, it can be washed with plain water and a sponge.

-Silver birch can be planted in the ground as 'bare roots' between November and February, providing the ground is frost-free.
+Silver birch trees can be planted in the ground as 'bare roots' between November and February, providing the ground is frost-free – so add them to your list of winter garden jobs.
 Container versions can be planted at any time.
 Keep the area around them weed-free for the first few years.

 Plant them in a sunny site, in moist but not wet soil.
 In winter, remove any damaged branches, or ones that cross over each other.
 Bare root varieties should be planted between November to March, while container grown trees can go in at any time.

 A confetti of pink or white petals in spring is the hallmark of cherry trees, and there are some very pretty smaller varieties which suit a compact space.
 Try Prunus yedoensis for its weeping branches and romantic white almond-scented blossom which is loved by bees and butterflies.
-It will reach around 3m tall in 10 years.
-Another option is the Cherry ‘Pink Shell' which has pastel pink flowers which turn to white in April, contrasting beautifully with its light green leaves.
-This is another tree will not grow beyond 3.5m.
+It will reach around 10ft (3m) tall in 10 years.
+Another option is the cherry 'Pink Shell' which has pastel pink flowers which turn to white in April, contrasting beautifully with its light green leaves.
+And, it won't grow beyond 11.5ft (3.5m).

 Ornamental cherry trees prefer full sun and moist, well-drained soil of any type.
 Once established, they are very low maintenance.
 The most difficult decision is choosing which variety to go for!